The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 He is there to ask questions and help teams to generate as much insight as possible, rather than sticking to the first idea that pops up.

-One of the prime characteristics of a good Agile Retrospectives facilitator is the positivity.
+One of the prime characteristics of a good facilitator is the positivity.
 This is especially crucial when the facilitator works with a young team.

-That does not mean that the facilitator will not allow the team to talk about hard topics, but he should aim to keep the environment as constructive and as active as possible.
+That does not mean that the moderator will not allow the team to talk about hard topics, but he should aim to keep the environment as constructive and as active as possible.

 It´s very important to pay attention to this!
 Sometimes teams face many problems, and if the coach is not aware of the importance of positivity, the Agile Retrospective can become a complaint session.